div1121/Universe-Project/README.md

 # CSCI3260-Project

-- OpenGL project (C++): interactive scene of Universe with aliens, alien vehicles, planet wiht asteroid ring, spacecraft and foods
+- OpenGL project (C++): interactive scene of Universe with aliens, alien vehicles, planet with asteroid ring, spacecraft and foods

 - Can be opened in Visual Studio